AdobeDocs/journeys.es-ES/help/using/api/import-export.md

 1. Cree un viaje en el entorno de inicio y establezca parámetros para él.
 [Más información aquí](https://docs.adobe.com/content/help/es-ES/journeys/using/building-journeys/about-journey-building/journey.html)
 1. Compruebe si la versión del viaje no tiene errores.
 [Más información aquí](https://docs.adobe.com/content/help/en/journeys/using/building-journeys/testing-the-journey.html)
-1. Llame a la API **/lista/viajes** para recuperar el viaje UID y el UID de su última versión del viaje.
-Si es necesario, puede llamar **/travesías/`{uid}`/última** para encontrar el UID de su última versión del viaje.
+1. Call **/list/journeys** API to retrieve the UID journey and the UID of your latest journey version.
+If needed, you can call **/journeys/`{uid}`/latest** to find the UID of your latest journey version.
-1. Llame a la API de **exportación** con los parámetros de entorno de inicio (orgID y sandboxName).
+1. Call the **export** API with your start environment parameters (orgID and sandboxName).
-1. Abra la carga útil de devolución y, a continuación, compruebe los siguientes elementos:
+1. Open the return payload, then check the following items:
    * Si el viaje exportado contiene credenciales **** específicas, debe reemplazar estas credenciales por las correspondientes al nuevo entorno.
-   * Si el viaje exportado contiene **eventos** que apuntan a un esquema **** XDM, deberá actualizar manualmente la referencia de ID de esquema con el ID de esquema del nuevo entorno en el nodo xdmEntity si los valores de ID son diferentes.
+   * If your exported journey contains **events** that point to an **XDM schema**, you need to manually update the schema ID reference with the schema ID of the new environment in the xdmEntity node if IDs values are different.
 Esta actualización debe realizarse para cada evento.
 [Más información aquí](https://docs.adobe.com/content/help/en/journeys/using/events-journeys/experience-event-schema.html)
-   * Si el viaje contiene acciones de correo electrónico, sms o push, es posible que tenga que actualizar el nombre de la plantilla o el nombre de mobileApp si el nombre del entorno de destinatario es distinto del de su entorno de inicio.
+   * If your journey contains email, sms or push actions, you may have to update the template name or the mobileApp name if the name in the target environment is different from the one in your start environment.
 1. Llame a la API de **importación** con su entorno de destinatario.
 Tenga en cuenta que puede llamar a la API de importación tantas veces como desee.
 El UUID y el nombre de cada nodo que contiene en el viaje se generan cada vez que llama a la API de importación.
 1. Una vez importado el viaje, puede publicarlo en el nuevo simulador de pruebas o entorno.